“The church bulletin? You must be kidding!”

 I’ll never forget a bulletin that contained a lengthy list of groups that met in this particular church, but the list had no contact information.
 When I pointed out to the woman who put it together that the contact information was missing for new people who might want to be part of the groups she replied, “Oh, we don’t do that—these are all closed groups and they don’t want new members.”

 Include the 5 W’s: who, what, when, where, why

-I think it could revolutionize churches all across North America if folks would just be complete with information about events in their church bulletins.
+I think it could revolutionize churches around the world if church communicators would simply be complete with information about events in their church bulletins.

 Church staffs work so hard to put together programs and then if the bulletin leaves out who is putting on the program, what is going on, where is at, what time it starts and ends, what is the cost and if child care is provided, you will get a much smaller turnout than you want.

 Often the reason people don’t show up for an event is not because they don’t want to or not because they don’t have any spiritual hunger or interest in the things of God.
 Nor do they not show up because you didn’t have a thrilling graphic design of your bulletin or cutting edge typography.
 People don’t show up if it’s too much trouble to hunt down the location of an event and if they can’t find out if child care is provided.

 These facts are essential and you need to repeat them for several weeks for people to respond.
 Remember no one will see the bulletin as many times as you do.
 Because of work and school obligations, many members cannot attend every week.